How to Update, Change Parameters, and Delete GenU

 Tip

-, manually copy the Parameter Store values to directly edit the parameter.ts
+, manually copy the Parameter Store values and directly edit the parameter.ts

 file.